NakattakaN/anime_dataset_review/README.md

 # anime_dataset_review

-# How many reddit mentions does a anime have by its rating and popularity?
+# How much popularity does a anime have by its rating and popularity?
 **DSA210 – Introduction to Data Science**
 **Fall 2025 Term Project**